brianglass/anastasis/files/wed03mc.md

 Glory.
 Both now.<span class="style13"> Cross-Theotokion.
 Same melody.</span>

-As your Mother, the pure and all blameless Virgin who knew not wedlock, saw you nailed to the Tree, O Master, she cried aloud to you, Ã¢Â€Â˜Alas, my sweetest Son, how has a lawless people condemned you, the Maker and Master of all, to the tree?
+As your Mother, the pure and all blameless Virgin who knew not wedlock, saw you nailed to the Tree, O Master, she cried aloud to you, â€˜Alas, my sweetest Son, how has a lawless people condemned you, the Maker and Master of all, to the tree?
 I hymn your supreme goodness.

 <span class="style13">Canon of the Cross, whose acrostic is:</span> By toils you ended mortals toils, O Word.
 Joseph.